isabella232/devo-ps.github.io/_posts/blog/2013-03-06-troubleshooting-5minutes-on-a-yet-unknown-box.md

 ### Kernel, interrupts and network usage

-	sysctl -a | grep ...
+	$ sysctl -a | grep ...
-	cat /proc/interrupts
+	$ cat /proc/interrupts
-	cat /proc/net/ip_conntrack /* may take some time on busy servers */ netstat
+	$ cat /proc/net/ip_conntrack /* may take some time on busy servers */
+	$ netstat
-	ss -s
+	$ ss -s

 - Are your IRQ properly balanced across the CPU?
 Or is one of the core overloaded because of network interrupts, raid card, ...?
 - How much is swappinness set to?
 60 is good enough for workstations, but when it come to servers this is generally a bad idea: you do not want your server to swap... ever.
-Otherwise your swapping process will be locked while data are read/written to the disk.
+Otherwise your swapping process will be locked while data is read/written to the disk.
 - Is `conntrack_max` set to a high enough number to handle your traffic?
-- How long do you maintain TCP connections in the various states? (`TIME_WAIT`, ...)?
+- How long do you maintain TCP connections in the various states (`TIME_WAIT`, ...)?
-- `netstat` can be a bit slow to display all the existing connections, you may want to use `ss` instead to get a broad summary.
+- `netstat` can be a bit slow to display all the existing connections, you may want to use `ss` instead to get a summary.

+Have a look at [Linux TCP tuning](http://www.lognormal.com/blog/2012/09/27/linux-tcpip-tuning/) for some more pointer as to how to tune your network stack.

 ### System logs and kernel messages

-	dmesg
+	$ dmesg
-	less /var/log/messages
+	$ less /var/log/messages
-	less /var/log/secure
+	$ less /var/log/secure
-	less /var/log/auth
+	$ less /var/log/auth

 - Look for any error or warning messages; is it spitting issues about the number of connections in your conntrack being too high?
 - Do you see any hardware error, or filesystem error?